 From September 12 to September 15 and September 19 to 22, 2019, Pulitzer Center grantee Nariman El-Mofty's Pulitzer Prize-winning project will be featured at Photoville 2019.
 This year, the Pulitzer Center is once again curating its own exhibit.
 Photoville is a free, annual photography exhibition that repurposes shipping containers to display work from over 600 visual artists.

-El-Nofty's project, Jalila: Surviving War and Famine in Yemen, details the lives of Jalila and Hagar, a baby and mother that El-Nofty met while at a clinic in Hodeidah.
-Hagar is a mother of eight who skips meals to allow more food for her children but, rather than perpetuate the narrative of victimization, El-Nofty hopes her work humanizes the people she photographs.
+El-Mofty's project, Jalila: Surviving War and Famine in Yemen, details the lives of Jalila and Hagar, a baby and mother that El-Mofty met while at a clinic in Hodeidah.
+Hagar is a mother of eight who skips meals to allow more food for her children but, rather than perpetuate the narrative of victimization, El-Mofty hopes her work humanizes the people she photographs.

-Pulitzer Center staff will be onsite on September 19 for Photoville's Education Day to present and discuss El-Nofty's project with students from New York City schools.
+Pulitzer Center staff will be onsite on September 19 for Photoville's Education Day to present and discuss El-Mofty's project with students from New York City schools.